-The open banking movement, along with changing regulations such as PSD2 and shifting customer expectations, are all driving significant change in the financial services industry.
+The open banking movement, along with changing regulations such as PSD2, are shifting customer expectations and driving significant change in the financial services industry.

 ‘Digital born’ fintechs have already breached the defenses of traditional banks by building superior propositions, often focused on niche sectors, apps or capabilities.
 Examples here include apps that enable customers to create an overview of all their bank accounts, carry our basic financial planning, or make small scale P2P investments.

-It is also challenging for banks to source the technology professionals they need to build ‘digital first’ processes and propositions since many lack the collaborative and agile environment that today’s developers prefer.
+It is also challenging for banks to source the technology professionals they need to build ‘digital first’ processes and propositions.
+This is because many lack the collaborative and agile environment that today’s developers prefer.

 Of course, there are a number of strategies banks can adopt to break down these barriers and to create new operations capable of competing with fintechs for skills and market share.